Updated

 7.1.
 Battery on a police officer – PC 243

-Penal Code 243 PC makes it a crime for a person to:
+Penal Code 243 PC makes it a crime to:

 - willfully and unlawfully touch a cop in a harmful manner, and

-- do so while the cop is engaged in the performance of his duties.
+- do so while the cop is engaged in the performance of their duties.

 Unlike Penal Code 241 c, there must be an actual touching for a crime under this statute.